-If you’re looking to get your forklift license, now is a great time.
+Are you looking to get your forklift license?
+Fortunately, now is a great time.

-But if you’re new to forklifts, you probably have a lot of questions:
+However, if you are new to forklifts, you probably have a lot of questions:

 - How do I become a forklift operator?